About PHDA

 Our Mission

-Increasing access to disadvantaged communities in Africa through research, programme development and delivery, systems strengthening and partnerships
+Increasing access to health for disadvantaged communities in Africa through research, programme development and delivery, systems strengthening and partnerships

 Our Core Values